jina-ai/jina/docs/how-to/opentelemetry.md

 ## JCloud Support

 JCloud doesn't currently support OpenTelemetry.
-These features will be made available soon.
+We'll make these features available soon.
 Until then, you can use the deprecated Prometheus-based {ref}`monitoring setup <monitoring-flow>`.